 The clever design communicates the cover details entirely without the need for printing, focusing instead on special finishes.
 The rough substance of the paper is particularly suitable for these techniques.

 The fold-out cover demonstrates various technically challenging finishing methods, which come together seamlessly.
 The principle design is die-cut, the title laser-cut and the issue details are laser engraved, adding a unique touch and a legible contrast thanks to the change in colour from the engraving process.

 Last, but certainly not least, the motif on the interior fold-in has been embossed, and thus appears through the die-cut on the front of the folded cover.
-A clear hot foil was applied over the embossing, lending a transparent layer with a slight tint that makes the embossed motif more vivid and tangible.
+A clear hot foil, Clarity Light from Foilco, was applied over the embossing, lending a transparent layer with a slight tint that makes the embossed motif more vivid and tangible.

 Howigra AG; Sonderegger AG